shreya976/shreya976/README.md

 ### Hi there 👋

----
-permalink: /
-title: "Shreyas Deshmukh"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 I am a pre-doctoral fellow at IIM Bangalore in the field of decision science, under the mentorship of [Dr. Saudeep Deb](https://soudeepd.github.io/).
 Here, I have worked on developing novel methodologies for predicting disease outbreaks and evaluating them using experimental and simulation approaches.
 Currently, I am focused on quantile autoregression and its efficiency in predicting higher values in time series data.